Current Projects

 Internship / volunteer information

-If you are interested in joining one of our expeditions, you can find more info here.
-We are currently in the process of transitioning to a different system of accepting volunteers and interns.
-Until then, the information below aims to guide your application.
+If you are interested in joining one of our expeditions as a Field Assistant, you can find more info here.
+Internships and volunteer positions are independent of field assistant applications.
+The information below aims to guide your volunteer/internship application.
 We do not have positions that will allow you to spend all your time in the field, tagging sharks, as this is not the reality of conducting research.

 Internships: Please be advised that under Australian law, we are only able to accept interns, who are enrolled at an Australian University, college or school, and who are required to do this placement as part of their degree.
 The placement is thus signed off by their institution.
 If you are an international student requiring to do an internship for your university degree, you can still do this with us, but you will officially be a volunteer.